Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Results

 \subsection{Looking ahead to DR4}

 We show the median number of detected stripped star binaries across 10 realizations in DR3 and DR4 in Figure~\ref{fig:class_bar_plot}, with the error bars showing the middle 68\% of counts.
 We break detections down by class.
-Assuming the same cuts and astrometric cascade in DR4 as in DR3, the adopted model predicts that $1,191^{+27}_{-32}$ sdB binaries, $978^{+15}_{-29}$ sdA binaries, and $41,453^{+185}_{-367}$ HB binaries will receive astrometric solutions in DR4.
+Assuming the same cuts and astrometric cascade in DR4 as in DR3, the adopted model predicts that $1,191^{+27}_{-32}$ sdB binaries, $978^{+15}_{-29}$ sdA binaries, and $41,453^{+185}_{-367}$ HB binaries will receive astrometric orbital solutions in DR4.
 Among the HB binaries, $2,655^{+65}_{-15}$ systems are expected to host metal-rich RR Lyrae.
 We note that these are likely overestimates, since the model overpredicts all classes in DR3.
+Calibrating to the observed sample of sdBs in wide orbits with orbital solutions in DR3, we predict that $\approx 157 \pm 4$ sdB binaries will be detected in DR4.

 We plot orbital period versus distance for typical realizations of the Galactic population of stripped star binaries in Figure~\ref{fig:rrl_fig}.
 We mark systems detected in DR3 and DR4 with orange circles in the left and right panels, respectively.
 RRL in binaries that receive astrometric binary solutions are marked with larger red points.
 As expected, a longer time baseline leads to more systems being detected at farther distances, with $202^{+20}_{-16}$ and $2655^{+65}_{-15}$ RRL receiving orbital solutions in DR3 and DR4, respectively.
 These detected RRL have periods spanning $\approx 700$-$1800$ d, with the period distribution peaking at $\approx 1000$ d in DR3 and $\approx 1550$ d in DR4.